Rethinking Genomic Modeling Through Optical Character Recognition: Experiments

-We evaluate the efficiency--accuracy trade-off of OpticalDNA by varying the rendering resolution, which controls the visual token budget and compression ratio.
-Increasing the resolution allows each page to cover a longer DNA span; since the patch size is fixed, the number of visual tokens per page naturally increases, leading to a higher overall compression ratio.
-As shown in Table~\ref{tab:efficiency_analysis}, when the resolution increases from 512 to 1280, the token count rises from 64 to 400 and the compression ratio increases from 19.0 to 21.2, while the average AUROC remains nearly unchanged (0.849--0.852).
-This indicates that OpticalDNA supports more aggressive compression with minimal accuracy variation under long-context settings.
+We evaluate how the visual compression of OpticalDNA affects downstream performance by varying the rendering resolution.
+Increasing the resolution allows each page to cover a longer DNA span; since the patch size is fixed, the number of visual tokens per page also increases, leading to a higher overall compression ratio.
+Table~\ref{tab:visual_compression_analysis} shows that as the resolution increases from 512 to 1280, the number of visual tokens per page rises from 64 to 400 and the compression ratio increases from 19.0 to 21.2, while the average AUROC remains nearly unchanged (0.849--0.852).
+This suggests that OpticalDNA supports stronger visual compression with minimal performance variation under long-context settings.
+Token bottleneck results further support this robustness under direct visual-token reduction (Appendix~\ref{app:token_bottleneck}), and an end-to-end computational cost comparison with representative genomic foundation models is provided in Appendix~\ref{app:computational_efficiency}.